Who We Are

 There is a serendipitous story behind the name.

 Ask us about it one of these days.

 It involves dictionaries, Huntington Park and a Grateful Dead song.

-We won’t get into the details right now, but the name reminds us to strive and to respect the process, but to also pay attention and make space for nature to show us the way.
+We won’t get into the details right now, but the name reminds us to strive and to respect the process, but to also pay attention and make space for nature and whimsy to show us the way.